asdst14/getdata/readme.md

 ## Step 4: Integrating activity labels

 The column activity_id contains different numbers representing a specific activity.
-The label for each activity number ist stored in act_labels.
+The label for each activity number is stored in act_labels.
 To integrate the activity labels in the data set instead of the numbers, the script uses the join-function and combines the data frames act_labels and data2 by the column activity_id.
 Afterwards, the unnecessary column activity_id is removed from the new data set data3.

 ## Step 5: Creating and writing the tidy data set